Yourius/Yourius/README.md

 <p align="center"><img src='http://i.ibb.co/SyYP943/enterprise-data-science-1.png'></p>

 # Hi, I'm Yuriy 👋
 I'm data analyst.
 I quickly navigate the documentation in English.
-I'm a former journalist and showrunner.
+I'm a former journalist and mediabusinessman.
 All the best from the past profession transferred to a new one.

 <p align='center'>
    <a href="https://linkedin.com/in/yuriy-alekseev-7a8722253" target="_blank">